"Unhanged" submissions must be postmarked or courier-dated no later than October 15, 2014

 Entries must be postmarked or courier dated by the closing date of October 15, 2014.

 The judges will come up with a long list from the initial submissions.
-These authors will be notified no later than January 15, 2014, but potentially as early as November 15, 2013, and be required to submit three (3) copies of their complete manuscript in e-book format at that time or be immediately disqualified.
+These authors will be notified no later than January 15, 2015, but potentially as early as November 15, 2014, and be required to submit, via email, three (3) copies of their complete manuscript, in Word Doc or PDF format, at that time or be immediately disqualified.

 The semi-finalists will also be asked to provide a 100-word book blurb, a 50-word bio and an author photo via email.